 The involvement of Al-simulated patients in medical education and continuous learning is more than just a theoretical tool for improving clinical communication skills, particularly in areas such as efficiency of study, knowledge acquisition, and building confidence.
-Further advancements in this technology can improve the functionality of medical education in the modern age, although addressing its limitations, namely realism and lack of empathy in Al responses, is vital to ensure successful adjunction with conventional strategies within medical education.
+Further advancements in this technology can improve the functionality of medical education in the modern age, although addressing its limitations, namely realism and lack of empathy in Al responses, is vital to ensure successful adjunction with conventional strategies within medical education

-Did the AI simulations allow you to identify mistakes or knowledge gaps that might not have been apparent in peer-to-peer
+Did the AI simulations allow you to identify Did you find it is faster and more mistakes or knowledge gaps that might not efficient to rectify mistakes and fill have been apparent in peer-to-peer in knowledge gaps with the Al learning?